Sindhujav18/Flink-RT-Kafka-Java/README.md

 - IntelliJ IDE
 - Powershell

+## Introduction to Kafka
+- You can instal kafka by clicing on the following [link](https://kafka.apache.org/downloads)
+- After download is completed, you can get a tar file.
+Extract the tar file by useing command
+1. tar -xzf kafka_2.13-2.7.0.tgz
+2. cd kafka_2.13-2.7.0
+- After that you need to set the environment variable under KAFKA_HOME with C:\kafka_2.13-2.7.0
+---
 ## Overview Of Apache Flink and Apache Kafka:
 - Apache Flink is a stream processing framework that can be used easily with Java.
 - Apache Kafka is a distributed stream processing system supporting high fault-tolerance.